ukazap/permisi/README.md

 - adding roles to the actor
 - removing roles from the actor
-- editing roles that belongs to an actor
+- editing roles that belongs to the actor

 ## Contributing